SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 This blog post will be based on the following use case:

 A provider wants to publish Gaia-X Credentials containing proven claims about their identity and offerings conforming to the Gaia-X Framework and achieve Gaia-X compliance.
-To achieve this, the provider assembles a Verifiable Presentation that contains several Verifiable Credentials which in total will both represent and prove the provider's identity and offerings as a form of self-definition.
+To achieve this, the provider assembles a Verifiable Presentation that contains several Gaia-X Credentials which in total will both represent and prove the provider's identity and offerings as a form of self-definition.
-The Verifiable Credentials, representing individual claims, are individually issued and signed either by the provider itself or an authorized third-party (such as the GXDCH), depending on their subjects.
+The Gaia-X Credentials, representing individual claims, are individually issued and signed either by the provider itself or an authorized third-party (such as the GXDCH), depending on their subjects.
 Finally, the Gaia-X Compliance Service of the GXDCH will verify the Verifiable Presentation's contents (including the individual Verifiable Credentials and their proofs) and issue a Verifiable Credential attesting the compliance of the Verifiable Presentation as a whole.

 This process is summarized in the following figure: